 Founder and Chairman of the Board of Directors

-Pat has CMT type 2 and has been volunteering on behalf of families living with CMT for years.
-Through this work, he has come to understand the gaps in delivering treatments for CMT and wants to make therapies available for all types of CMT.
+Pat has CMT type 2 diagnosed but unconfirmed and has volunteered on behalf of families living with CMT for years.
+Through this work, he has come to understand the gaps in delivering treatments for CMT and wants to close them by making therapies available for all types of CMT.

 Pat is currently CEO of Loan EcoSystem Online.
-Pat served as CEO of the Charcot Marie Tooth Association (CMTA) for five years and, prior to that, was the Chairman of the CMTA’s Board of Directors for four years.
-Previous professional experience includes serving as the senior managing director and head of the Structured Finance Group at Vanderbilt Capital Advisors where he grew assets from $300M to over $20B in four years.
+Before that, he was the senior managing director and head of the Structured Finance Group at Vanderbilt Capital Advisors where he grew assets from $300 million to over $20 billion in four years.
 He also functioned as the CEO and chairman of the Vanderbilt Financial LLC, a permanent capital vehicle.
-Prior, Pat held senior positions in institutional bond sales for Wall Street firms.
-Pat holds a degree in industrial engineering from Roosevelt University in Chicago.
-He also holds series 3, 7, and 63 certifications.
+Prior to that, Pat held senior positions in Institutional bond sales for Wall St firms.
+He has a degree in industrial engineering from Roosevelt University in Chicago and holds series 3, 7, and 63 certifications.

-Founder and Chief Executive Officer
+Chief Executive Officer